 The instigators of the best proposed initiatives submitted to the IQA on this issue will probably come from insiders who know far more about what goes on in Congress than we do.
 After selecting the best, hopefully the IQA can handle them by Indirect Initiatives and submit them directly to Congress for appropriate action.
 Otherwise, the can be submitted to the People’s vote as Direct Legislative Initiatives.

-The Supreme Court has enacted some judgements that carry the full weight, force, and impact of important Constitutional Amendments, and that Congress has evaded addressing.
+The Supreme Court has enacted some judgements that carry the full weight, force, and impact of important Constitutional Amendments that Congress has evaded addressing.
 This perverts our constitutional rights and can result in much unnecessary suffering by the People.
 A primary contributing factor is Congress’s unwillingness to propose Constitutional Amendments, preferring instead to shift responsibility to the unelected Supreme Court, constrained by historical legal precedents but not by the electorate’s preferences.

 Moreover, it makes the nomination of a Supreme Court Justice by the President, with the Advice and Consent of the Senate, an event of colossal importance and causes the maximum exertion of the President and Senate.
 Some well-known exemplars of a Constitutional level of importance beyond the competence of those with purely legal experience are Roe v.
 Wade, Citizens United v FEC, McCutcheon v.
 FEC, and Bush v.
 Gore; each has resulted in colossal national impact for better or worse.

 The issues here are not the decisions themselves, but the failure of Congress to deal with the issues by Constitutional Amendments in a timely manner: it is a failure of Congressional leadership and courage.
-The Founding Fathers appear to have considered the Constitution a living document and to have expected many more amendments to the Constitution than have occurred.
+The Founding Fathers considered the Constitution a living document and to have expected many more amendments to the Constitution than have occurred.
 Instead, Congress has evaded their responsibilities.

 It is the People’s Constitution.
 They have every right and obligation to assume the responsibilities that Congress has evaded for so long.
 The right to propose amendments and to ratify amendments by Direct Constitutional Initiative is therefor included.
 As with other voting issues covered in this Initiatives Amendment, the People emulate their elected representatives voting the will of the People.
 Using this power, the People can perform the constitutional responsibilities that the Congress has so long evaded, and that by default the Supreme Court has been obliged to accommodate.